 Now that I’m a grown-up with my own daughter it’s fantastic to have those dates too.
 She loves knowing how old we were when we got each ornament and who made them for us. 🙂

 It’s easy to add a bit of embroidery to the back of your felt ornaments.
 Here’s how.

-Download the ABC pattern I used here.
+Download the free alphabet embroidery pattern I used here.
 You can also choose to type up your name and date and adjust the size and choose the font – but be sure to choose a font that’s mostly straight lines with minimal tight curves so it’s easy to embroider.

 Now grab a piece of Sulky Sticky Fabri-solvy.

 This is a great use for any small scraps you’ve saved. 🙂

 Draw a straight line to use as a guide to line the letters or numbers up, then trace them onto the stabilizer.